-These features either accept a voltage measurement from the connecting non-circuit physics interface and return a current from a or the Electrical Circuit interface or the other way around.
+These features either accept a voltage measurement from the connecting noncircuit physics interface and return a current from an Electrical Circuit interface or the other way around.

 The "External" features are considered "ideal" current or voltage sources by the Electrical Circuit interface.
 Hence, you cannot connect them directly in parallel (voltage sources) or in series (current sources) with other ideal sources.
 This results in the error message The DAE is structurally inconsistent.
 A workaround is to provide a suitable parallel or series resistor, which can be tuned to minimize its influence on the results.